 14. Fave Crafts

 This is a new site for me but I like it.
 Fave Crafts has many crochet patterns as well as other craft tutorials available for free.

-This page says they have 1000’s of free crochet patterns.
-It’s not that easy to navigate but they do have the patterns broken down by category, which makes it easier.
+This page says they have 1000’s of free patterns.
+The site is not that easy to navigate but they do have the patterns broken down by category, which makes it easier.